Chapter 15:

 “Not really.” the cowboy replied.

-The sun had set, but exhaustion had not yet come for the party.
-Each of them was used to far worse physical strain than a day’s stroll, so they found their own ways of keeping themselves occupied.
-For Clint, this was simply observing the twins and making mental notes of their habits.
-It wasn’t particularly entertaining, but he figured it would provide useful information later.
+Despite the long walk, the party was used to far worse physical strain than a day’s stroll, so they each found their own ways of keeping themselves occupied.
+For Clint, it was simply observing the twins and making mental notes of their habits.

 Luna read.
 She had a few books piled up by her side as she sat cross-legged some way away from the fire.
 Clint could make out the titles easily, despite the low-light.
 “Cryomancy - Ice Magic in Theory and Practice”, “A study of Pre-Gallian Orcish and Elvish Relations - Volume III”, “Fist of the South Sea”.
 The last one seemed less academic than the rest, dwarfed in size and coloured more brightly.
 He figured it’d be some sort of pulp fiction.
 He would’ve found such a thing surprising a few days ago, but he had long since accepted that this world made no sense.

-While Luna’s hobby was a peaceful practice, Sol’s was… A fire hazard..
-He was using his beloved fireball spell, repeatedly casting it in all sorts of shapes and forms.
+While Luna’s hobby was a peaceful practice, Sol’s was… A fire hazard.
+He was using his beloved fireball spell, repeatedly casting it in a variety of shapes.
 First was a wheel that rolled across the ground before suddenly switching direction and returning to his hand.
 Next was a carpet of fire, covering the ground, which he conducted to rise and fall as he saw fit.
 Then, as a grand finale, was a bird that he launched into the sky, it flew for quite some time before dissipating in the cold air.

 “Careful!”
 Luna chided.
 “My books are right here!
 And in case you forgot, paper is very flammable!”